The Surprising Effect of the Recession on Community College Enrollment

 The recession has been felt through every community college, but how has it impacted enrollment?
 A new study from the National Student Clearinghouse Research Center found surprising answers.

-Community colleges have traditionally been institutions serving students of all ages and from all walks of life, unlike other postsecondary schools that primarily cater to high school graduates.
-The recent Great Recession made an impact on enrollment at community colleges across the country, although until recently, the precise areas of that impact were not yet known.
-A new study has helped to clarify some of the specifics of how the recession has impacted enrollment at community colleges nationwide.
+Community colleges have traditionally served students of all ages and from all walks of life, unlike other postsecondary schools, which primarily cater to high school graduates.
+The recent Great Recession impacted enrollment at community colleges across the country, although until recently, the precise areas of that impact were not yet known.
+A new study has helped clarify some specifics of how the recession has impacted enrollment at community colleges nationwide.

 About the Study

-This particular study was conducted by the National Student Clearinghouse Research Center and was primarily used to determine how the recent recession impacted both college enrollment and persistence patterns.
-The study looked at thousands of institutions across the country to determine the number of first-time students under the age of 21 who enrolled in a postsecondary institution for the fall term between 2006 and 2010.
-According to a report at Inside Higher Ed, this report is designed to be the first in a series of reports titled, “Signature Reports,” by this organization.
+The National Student Clearinghouse Research Center conducted this study primarily to determine how the recent recession impacted college enrollment and persistence patterns.
+The study looked at thousands of institutions nationwide to determine the number of first-time students under 21 who enrolled in a postsecondary institution for the fall term between 2006 and 2010.
+According to a report at Inside Higher Ed, this report is designed to be the first in a series of reports titled "Signature Reports" by this organization.

 What the Study Found

-The study, titled, “Understanding the Recession’s Impact on U.S. College Enrollment and Persistence Patterns,” found that larger numbers of students chose community college after high school overall.
-However, the larger numbers in this area did not seem to detract from enrollment at private colleges, since these schools did not suffer the losses that many expected throughout the recession.
+The study "Understanding the Recession's Impact on U.S. College Enrollment and Persistence Patterns" found that a larger number of students chose community college after high school.
+However, the larger numbers in this area did not seem to detract from enrollment at private colleges since these schools did not suffer the losses that many expected throughout the recession.

-Dr. Don Hossler, Executive Director of the National Student Clearinghouse Research Center told Fox that some of the findings from the study were not what researchers expected to find.
-Dr. Hossler said, “The findings are somewhat surprising given the depth of this recession.
-Through adapted enrollment management, recruitment and financial aid strategies, institutions appear to have weathered these recent years better than many had anticipated.”
+Dr. Don Hossler, Executive Director of the National Student Clearinghouse Research Center, told Fox that some of the findings from the study were not what researchers expected to find.
+Dr. Hossler said, "The findings are somewhat surprising given the depth of this recession.
+Through adapted enrollment management, recruitment, and financial aid strategies, institutions appear to have weathered these recent years better than many had anticipated."

 According to the organization's website, specific findings of the study include: